mrjars02/rhosts/Readme.md

         Windows: \ProgramData\rhosts\rhosts.cfg

-There are 2 types of entries: download and site.
-Downloads are currently downloaded straight into the config without error checking, sites are added with an IP address prepended.
+There are 3 types of entries: download, site, and whitelist.
+Downloads are downloaded and stripped of comments and bad entries if possible before being added to a list of sites.
+Whitelisted urls are removed from the list of sites.
+From there all the urls are added to the hosts file for both IPv4 and IPv6.
 You can also add comments by prepending with a '#'.

 Example: